10 Things To Do in Alaska in Summer

 4. Say Cheers at Alaska's Breweries

 Temperatures can often climb into the 80s or even the 90s during summer vacations in Alaska, which presents the perfect opportunity to throw back a cold one.
 Thankfully, the state is home to plenty of breweries, large and small.
-From the busy Alaskan Brewery and Bottling Company in Juneau to craft outlets like Klondike Brewing Company in Skagway and Homer Brewing Company.
+Examples range from the busy Alaskan Brewery and Bottling Company in Juneau to craft outlets like Klondike Brewing Company in Skagway and Homer Brewing Company.
 Homer Brewing’s oceanside location means you can enjoy fresh seafood like oysters as you sample beers.

 If you're not a beer drinker or simply want a more serene experience, you could head to an Alaskan winery instead.
 Visit Alaska Denali Winery in Anchorage or Bear Creek Winery in Homer.
 Or, for a truly unique winery visit, try Alaska Berries, which is located in Soldotna, halfway between the two.
 Since the site is also home to a berry farm, many of the wines here have sweet and wonderful flavors, including raspberry and gooseberry, and even some non-berry flavors, like rhubarb.